Dr Claire Burridge

 I was selected to exhibit my research in the 2021 British Academy Summer Showcase.
 A recording of this event, 'Medieval Potions and Modern Lotions', can be found here.

 I am currently developing a project website that aims to share my research with the public, and it can be viewed here.
-Additionally, I have contributed pieces about my work to a number of different blogs, such as the Recipe Project and the British School at Rome’s Life at the BSR, and maintain an active Twitter account (@ClaireBurridge3).
+Additionally, I have contributed pieces about my work to a number of different blogs, such as the Recipe Project, the British School at Rome’s Life at the BSR and Cambridge University Library's Special Collections.
+I also maintain an active Twitter account (@ClaireBurridge3).

 In the media: